 The star player here is PubNub’s real-time messaging API, which allows clients or servers to fire real-time signals to any number of devices, web apps, and mobile apps, from anywhere in the world.

-For this tutorial, we'll be using a variety of coding and algorithm languages.
-To start, we’ll give a brief definition of those programmer languages and then we’ll dive into the workflow process.
+For this tutorial, we'll be using a variety of languages.
+To start, we’ll give a brief definition of those languages:

 The code example that we are going to run through together is written using Windows Presentation Foundation or WPF.
 For the past decade, WPF has been a best-choice subsystem for developing Windows Desktop web apps with C# and the .NET Framework.
 It resembles Windows Forms with its employment of XAML for user interface development and C# Code Behinds for every view.